mkarroqe/CS3113/06-Students-Choice/README.md

 - Moving AI Betta
 - Some way for player to win
   - Snail is moved "out" of tank when `y.pos > 2` (hold down `RSHIFT` for a few seconds to test)
+  - `Win` screen
+ - Some way for player to lose
+  - Betta collision: life lost and level is restarted
-  - Win screen
+  - after 3 lives are lost, `Lose` screen
 - 1 looping background music
 - 1 sound effect
   - Played when pressing `Enter` on `Menu` screen
 - Implementation of original assets not used in previous assignments

+> Some notes: the collision box for my betta seems to be too large.
+The snail's start positition is outside the box, but moving `left` will cause a life to be lost.
+To test winning, hold down `RSHIFT` for a few seconds and the snail will climb to the "top" of the tank.

 ## In Progress:
-- Some way for player to lose
-  - Betta collision: lose life/back to center
+-

 ## Future Development:
 - Make gameplay last longer
 - Set wall boundaries (maybe with more cubes?)
 - Betta follows you unless you're near a plant
+- More natural fish movements
+- Shorter load time in between scenes?

+*Stay tuned!*

 | ![](demos/title1.png) | ![](demos/title2.png) |
 | - | - |